-ACCESS for ELLs is used to determine the English language proficiency levels and progress of ELLs in the domains of speaking, listening, reading, and writing.
+ACCESS for English Language Learners (ELLs) is used to determine the English language proficiency levels and progress of ELLs in the domains of speaking, listening, reading, and writing.
 EL students in grades K-12 complete the ACCESS test.
 The ACCESS is administered in two modes: paper/pencil and online.
-Students in grades K-3 are administered the paper pencil version of the ACCESS test, while students in grades 4-12 are administered the assessment on-line.
 The ACCESS for English Language Learners measures language proficiency and is designed to monitor the progress of ELLs.
-The results of the ACCESS test are used to inform classroom instruction and assessment.
-It also provides meaningful and reliable data for decision-making and accountability at the local school level and district level.
+The results of the ACCESS test is used to inform classroom instruction and assessment.
+It also provides meaningful and reliable data for decision making and accountability at the local school level and district level.